Why Correct Sizing Matters

 Get a Professional Load Assessment

-While this guide gives you a solid starting point, every home is different.
-Bluedrop offers free professional load assessments where our engineers visit your property, measure your actual consumption, and design a system tailored precisely to your needs — with a formal written quotation.
+While this guide gives you a solid starting point, Bluedrop offers free professional load assessments where our engineers assess your actual consumption and design a system precisely for your needs.